 About Dr. Tashika

 Outside of work, I enjoy spending time with my husband, our daughter, family, and friends.
-I also practice self-care by taking a yoga class, taking advantage of the many restaurants and cultural events that Atlanta has to offer, and traveling as much as possible.
+I also practice wellness by growing spiritually, practicing yoga & pilates, and enjoying the many restaurants and cultural events that Atlanta has to offer, and traveling as much as possible.